 Read more about my experiences in Champawat:

-HaiJalo is an unregistered, volunteer and community action group in Champawat.
+HaiJalo is a volunteer and community action group in Champawat.
 HaiJalo is a Pahadi phrase meaning ‘It shall happen’.
 We are taking steps to resolve local societal and environmental issues while shaping the world around us through kindness, understanding, and the power of volunteering.
 Our other projects include Pahadi Khiladi which will be a community sports centre, awareness and action on waste management and menstrual health and hygiene.